 - Click OK.
 The file is removed from Surround SCM.

 You can diff files to compare, accept, or reject differences between two files.

 - Right-click the file or target and choose Show Differences.
 The Differences dialog opens.

-- Select the files and versions you want to compare and click Differences.
+- Select the files and versions to compare and click Differences.
 The differences utility starts.

 Viewing file history

 You can view a source file's history and work with historical file versions.